-- 12.9.
+- 11.6.
+The Board recognises the interests of both citizens and businesses and will work closely with its partners, to assist licence holders to comply with the law and the five licensing objectives it seeks to promote. - 11.7.
+The Board expects enforcement agencies to adopt a similar approach and will seek to work actively with them to enforce the licensing legislation.
+In particular, the Board anticipates co-operation with the Police and to share information where appropriate in order to enhance the promotion of the five licensing objectives. - 11.8.
 The Board recognises the Hampton principles of inspection and enforcement, including: - no inspection should take place without a reason; and - regulators should recognise that a key element of their activity will be to allow or even encourage, economic progress and only intervene when there is a clear case for protection.

-13. Review of Premises Licences.
+12. Review of Premises Licences.

-13.1.
+- 12.1.
 A licence may be reviewed on the application of any person on the grounds that one or more conditions to which the premises licence is subject has been breached or any other ground relevant to one or more of the licensing objectives.
-A review will include consideration being given to the suspension, revocation or variation of a licence or alternatively to the issue of a written warning.
-13.2.
-The Board may reject a premises licence review application if it is considered to be vexatious or frivolous or if it does not disclose any matter relevant to any ground for review.
-13.3.
-Reviews may result from enforcement activity by the Police or the LSO.
+A review will include consideration being given to the suspension, revocation or variation of a licence or alternatively to the issue of a written warning. - 12.2.
+The Board may reject a premises licence review application if it is considered to be vexatious or frivolous or if it does not disclose any matter relevant to any ground for review. - 12.3.
+Reviews may result from relevant licensing enforcement activity by the Police or the LSO.

-14. Management of Licensed Premises.
+13. Management of Licensed Premises.

-14.1.
+- 13.1.
 A premises manager must be identified in an operating plan for licensed premises, except members' clubs.
 The person can only be the premises manager for one licensed premises.
-The Board will expect the premises manager to have the day to day responsibility for running the premises and to be present at the licensed premises on a regular basis when alcohol is being sold.
-The premises licence holder is expected to ensure that the premises manager has experience commensurate with the size, capacity, nature and style of the premises.
-14.2.
-The premises manager must hold a personal licence.
-14.3.
+The Board will expect the premises manager to have the day-to-day responsibility for running the premises and to be present at the licensed premises on a regular basis when alcohol is being sold.
+The premises licence holder is expected to ensure that the premises manager has experience commensurate with the size, capacity, nature and style of the premises. - 13.2.
+The premises manager must hold a personal licence. - 13.3.
 Within all licensed premises, whether or not alcohol is to be sold, the Board will expect there to be proper management arrangements in place which will ensure that there is an appropriate number of responsible, trained persons on the premises and will also ensure compliance with all statutory responsibilities and the terms and conditions of the premises licence.
 Premises are recommended to have other personal licence holders in addition to the premises manager.

-15. Personal Licences.
+14. Personal Licences.